americanmouths/desktopoetry-CRUD-app/spec.md

 Validates that username is not already taken, that user exists in database and password is authenticated
 - [X] Display validation failures to user with error message (example form URL e.g. /posts/new) Uses rack::flash messages when user is not logged in, when user does not enter valid params, when password is incorrect
-- [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+- [X] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+README.md contains all of this information

 Confirm
 - [X] You have a large number of small Git commits